sdil/open-production-web-projects/README.md

 # Awesome Open Production-ready SaaS Projects

-A curated list of real world projects that are in use in production, offered as SaaS service and the source is available as Open source.
+A curated list of real world projects that are:
+- In use in production
+- The source is available as Open source.
+- Preferrably offered as SaaS service

 The projects are grouped by the frameworks they're built upon.

+This project is inspired by [free-for.dev](https://free-for.dev).

 ## Table of Contents